 By Phil Rarick, Miami Trust Attorney

-Naming a minor child the outright beneficiary of a will, life insurance policy, IRA, 401K, UGMA (Uniform Gift to Minor Account) or any other source of funds is almost always a mistake for four reasons:
+Naming a minor child as a beneficiary of a will, life insurance policy, IRA, 401K, bank account or any other source of fund is almost always a substantial mistake for four reasons:

-2. Do not name minors a contingent beneficiaries of life insurance.We see clients often get poor advice from life insurance agents on this point.
+- Do not name minors a primary or contingent beneficiary of life insurance.We see clients often get poor advice from life insurance agents on this point.
 For married couples, it is popular to name the other spouse as primary beneficiary and children as contingent beneficiaries.
 If the spouse does not survive, and the funds go to the minor children, you have all the four problems mentioned above.
 Rather, consider a revocable or irrevocable trust that names your children as beneficiaries and provides guidelines for when the funds can be distributed.
 Trusts come in thousands of different variations – consult a Miami trust attorney to help you decide how best to structure the trust.